 • Research

 Our programs and trainings are grounded in well-documented evidence that our approach improves children’s lives now and into adulthood.
-We are actively collecting data from youth, parents, and educators to continuously assess and refine our intervention.
+We actively collect data from youth, parents, and educators to continuously assess and refine our program.

 Learn More